Brazil nut: Toxicity

+Brazil nuts also contain barium, a metal with a chemical behavior quite similar to radium.
+While barium can have toxic side effects when ingested (weakness, vomiting, diarrhea, etc.) the amount present in Brazil nuts is too small to have noticeable health effects.

 European Union import regulation

 In 2003, the European Union imposed strict regulations on the import of Brazilian-harvested Brazil nuts in their shells, as the shells are considered to contain unsafe levels of aflatoxins, a potential cause of liver cancer.